hackersupreme/mouse-parallax-example-documentation/README.md

 ```
 [This](https://developer.mozilla.org/en-US/docs/Web/API/MouseEvent) is some documentation on the Mouse Event and [this](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment#Unpacking_fields_from_objects_passed_as_function_parameter) is some documentation on the object declaration in the function.

 The clientX and clientY properties are used because the animation is happening within the viewport of the browser.
-Read [this](https://stackoverflow.com/questions/6073505/what-is-the-difference-between-screenx-y-clientx-y-and-pagex-y) stack overflow page for a good, short comparison of the different X,Y coordinates available.
+Read [this](https://stackoverflow.com/questions/6073505/what-is-the-difference-between-screenx-y-clientx-y-and-pagex-y) stack overflow page for a good, short comparison of the different coordinates available.

-The `set` function sets the `props` object's `xy` property by passing the values `x` and `y` values through the `calc` function.
-The `calc` function takes in the coordinates (x, y) and
+The `set` function sets the `props` object's `xy` property by passing the values `x` and `y`  through the `calc` function.
+The `calc` function takes in the coordinates (x, y) and returns the distance between the mouse within the visible page and the center of the visible page.

+There are a series of functions that each take in the coordinates `(x, y)` and return a string that describes a transform property.
+The different math calculations in these functions account for the difference in movement when the mouse moves, creating the parallax effect.

 Here's all of the javascript for the example:
 ```